Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations for the best GMA books.

 When their son Sam is born, however, Blythe shares the most blissful connection with him.
 But then, their lives are then tragically changed in an instant, and Blythe must face what's right and wrong with herself and the women in her family.

-The Push is the wildest ride I’ve been on in a long time — an engrossing page-turning thriller that goes so much deeper in questioning and challenging conventional notions of motherhood, and the devastating consequences of mothering that can reverberate for generations of time.
+The Push is the wildest ride I've been on in a long time -- an engrossing page-turning thriller that goes so much deeper in questioning and challenging conventional notions of motherhood, and the devastating consequences of mothering that can reverberate for generations of time.
+It was one of my favorite books of the year.

 How the One-Armed Sister Sweeps Her House by Cherie Jones